Anti-abortion protest sparks renewed calls for exclusion zones

 He said he has been engaging with the Attorney General about how best to bring about the proposal in a manner that was constitutional.

-Mr Harris’s Fine Gael colleague Senator Catherine Noone said the imposition of exclusion zones “should have been done before now” and need to be a priority for the start of the new political term.
+But Mr Harris’s Fine Gael colleague Senator Catherine Noone said the imposition of exclusion zones “should have been done before now” and needed to be a priority for the start of the new political term.

-Former HSE director-general Tony O’Brien said the issue should ideally be dealt with before the next election.
+Right here (national maternity hospital), right now 1/1/20; wonder why we need exclusion zones @LeoVaradkar @SimonHarrisTD - beneath the windows of a postnatal ward, in front if people leaving after a miscarriage, with small coffins, crosses and unsavoury images. pic.twitter.com/DXBVWXw0GB— Mary Higgins (@mairenihuigin) January 1, 2020